RomanMunar/romanmunar.github.io/src/pages/writings/2021-year-review.md

 ---
 title: "2021 hindsights and goals for 2022"
 publishedAt:
-description: "Things I celebrated in 2021, and things to be improved on for 2022"
+description: "Things I celebrated in 2021, and things I should improve in 2022"
 image: /images/dist/blog_2021-hindsights-and-goals-for-2022.webp
 tags:
   - "Personal"